 “When I had recovered my own strength, I was left wondering what to do.
-These Thracians were good people, but theirs was a hardscrabble life; after having nursed me back to health, there was little else they could do to aid me in my quest.
+These Thracians were good people, but they were anything but wealthy; after having nursed me back to health, there was little else they could do to aid me in my quest.
 So, I elected to make the long, hard overland journey to Delphi at the head of my erstwhile crew, to ask the oracle there for guidance.
 The journey has consumed several months, but at last we are come.

 “And now I ask humbly of the great god Apollo: has one of my brothers already located my dear sister?
 If not, what has been her fate?
 What manner of being has carried her away?
 Have I still a chance to rescue her?”

 “The gods — even my all-knowing father — have learned to ‘tolerate’ mortal men.”
 Here he permitted himself a wry smile.
 “Thanks not least to my advocacy on their behalf, men will soon be allowed to build on a grander scale again, provided they do so this time whilst paying due homage to us who dwell on Mount Olympus.
 I wish for Cadmus to found a great city that shall be known as Thebes.
-It will be a holy city for me, and will become the special friend and protector of my shrine here at Delphi.
+It will be a holy city for me.
 Cadmus should wander until he comes upon a cow who will guide him to the site desired by me.
 There where she falls down in weariness shall mark the center of my city.”

 And so the oracle left the inner sanctum and repeated the words of Apollo — those of them he wished her to share — to Cadmus.
 The young man grieved anew for the loss of his sister, but took heart that she was alive and well, and prepared to carry out Apollo’s instructions to the best of his ability.

-When Ares, the most merciless of all the gods, realized what Cadmus had done, he gathered his higher-born children Fear, Terror, and Discord to him and prepared to smite the impertinent mortal dead.
+Ares, the most merciless of all the gods, saw what Cadmus had done to his child, whereupon he immediately prepared to smite the impertinent mortal dead.
 But Apollo pleaded Cadmus’s case, as did Athena, who respected the wisdom inherent in the young man’s humble piety.
-Faced with their advocacy, Ares begrudgingly agreed to let Cadmus live, on the condition that he do eight years of penance to the god of war before founding his city.
+In the face of their advocacy, Ares begrudgingly agreed to let Cadmus live, on the condition that he do eight years of penance to the god of war before founding his city.

 Athena volunteered to carry the news to Cadmus.
-When she came upon him, still standing in a daze born of anger and grief amidst the carnage all around him, she also gave him a special message of her own, delivered out of sympathy for the long period of penance that now lay before him despite his guiltlessness: before he even buried the dead, she said, he should pull the dragon’s teeth and bury them in the earth.
-He could only nod his acceptance of the gods’ will and watch her fly away, back toward Mount Olympus.
+When she came upon him, still standing in a daze of anger and grief amidst the carnage all around him, she also gave him a special message of her own, delivered out of sympathy for the long period of penance that now lay before him despite his guiltlessness.
+Before he buried his own dead, she said, he should pull the dragon’s teeth and bury them in the earth.
+Pious as ever, he nodded his acceptance of the gods’ will and watched her fly away, back toward Mount Olympus.

 When Cadmus had pulled and buried the last of the dragon’s teeth as instructed, he was shocked to see an armed-and-armored warrior spring out of the ground at each spot where he had planted a tooth.
-The warriors all drew their swords and attacked one another with frenzied skill.
+The warriors all drew their swords and attacked one another.
 They battled for hours, until only five of what had once been several dozen of them were left standing.
 These bowed to one another, calling a truce in honor of a battle well fought.

 “Who are you?”
 Cadmus asked of them.

 “I am Echion, and we are the Spartoi!” came the reply from their apparent leader.
 “We live to serve our lord in battle and in whatever else he requires of us!”
-And they presented their swords at his feet.
+And all of them presented their swords at his feet.

 Bemused and confused, Cadmus set about burying each of the dead around him — whether a dragon, a Spartos, or an ordinary man — with the aid of his strange new servants.
 Then he started doing his penance.
 For eight years, he lived in complete isolation on the plains of Boeotia, avoiding all men, sacrificing every day to the gods, enlisting the five Spartoi to help him hold all would-be despoilers at a distance from the sacred carcass of Apollo’s cow.